akhilvasvani/Classifying-Heart-Sounds/README.md

 # Classifying-Heart-Sounds

 # Purpose
-This project is about developing a Deep Learning algorithm to correctly identity and classify heart sounds (specific to heart valve problems) into either an abnormal or normal cateogories.
-If the heart sound is classified is abnormal, what type of abnormality is it?
+This project consists of developing a Deep Learning network to correctly identity and classify heart sounds (specific to heart valve problems) into either an abnormal or normal cateogories.
+If the heart sound is classified as abnormal, what type of abnormality is it?

 # Datasets